comick-dev/feedbacks/CONTRIBUTING.md

 * **UI**
 * **Search/Filter**

 There are also other labels available.
-If an issue does not fit into one of the categories above, it may use the "**No special label**" label or have Igor72947 as assignee
+If an issue does not fit into one of the categories above, it may use the "**No special label**" label or have Igor72947 as assignee (if you don't see that label it is because somone deleted it so use assignee)

 ### How to Use the Filters